epfllibrary/latex-course/_episodes/08-Supplemental-zotero.md

 ---
-title: "Supplemental : Zotero and Latex"
+title: "Supplemental : Zotero and LaTeX"
-teaching: 15
+teaching: 5
-exercises: 5
+exercises: 0
 questions:
-- "How to use Zotero with Latex and have citation from my Zotero database"
+- "How to use Zotero with LaTeX ?"
 objectives:
-- "Export my Zotero publication into Latex"
+- "Export my Zotero publication into LaTeX"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "References can be exported from Zotero in BibTeX format"
 ---

+**This part of the lesson is under development, if you want more information about this topic, ask your EPFL librarians at formations.bib@epfl.ch**

 {% include links.md %}